Review: Chinese New Year at San Qi

 For those who like their Chinese the way it is meant to be (as opposed to the ubiquitous Indian Chinese variation), then this CNY menu may be just to your tasting.
 While it certainly isn’t cheap (vegetarian mains are Rs995 and non-vegetarian mains Rs1,775), the year of the horse does only come around once every 12 years.

-2 thoughts on “Review: Chinese New Year at San Qi
+2 responses to “Review: Chinese New Year at San Qi”

 It is called Yusheng in Singapore.
 Origin – believed to be the Chinese community of Malaysia / Singapore.
 Lovely, light & so harmonious as it is shared.
 Considered a symbol of abundance, prosperity and vigor.